Tooth abscess symptoms can vary a LOT, depending on how advanced the infection is.

-At the very start, the symptoms of tooth infection can be very mild.
+At the very start, the symptoms of your tooth infection can be quite mild.
 It may be as simple as a tooth that's just a little tender to bite on.
-Sometimes it's OK to bite on the tooth, but sore if you tap it with your finger.
+You notice it when you're eating, and you try to avoid that tooth when chewing something hard.
+At other times the tooth is OK to bite on, BUT sore if you tap it from the side with your fingernail.

-Either way, it feels different to your other teeth.
-This could also be due to having bitten on something hard, jarring the tooth.
+Either way, that tooth feels different to your other teeth.
+This MIGHT also be due to having bitten on something hard, jarring the tooth.

 You'll know within a few days, as a "bruised" tooth generally settles down fairly quickly, whereas symptoms of tooth infection tend to gradually get worse.